Deliver Us from Evil (Budgie album)

+Concept

 According to Steve Williams, "the concept of the album came about as an accident.
 We didn't write 'Bored With Russia'.
 Don (Smith) brought that over from America and that started the ball rolling.
 We played it a few times and it started the whole concept".
 The song was written by producer Beau Hill, erroneously credited as Bo Hill, and demoed up with his late-1970s outfit Airborne.
 It was finally issued on the band's 2003 archives release The Dig.

+Shelley said, "I know it makes me sound like some dated old hippy but I've always sung about things that matter to me.
+I believe you shouldn't kill people or be cruel.
+All the good things about the world are obvious and simple."

+Reception

 Reception of the album was mixed, due to a more commercially oriented sound than previous releases.
 It has been described as either "a complete musical shipwreck" or "a collection which not only sounds fantastic but bristles with great songs and exquisite often Who-like arrangements".
 Their commercial appeal has been justified as a "conscious effort to broaden their horizons" in order to attend "a market more attuned to melody than mere muscle".
 The album release was followed with a UK tour from late October to December 1982.

+Kerrang! noted it was "for all intents and purposes, a concept album, in that the theme inherent in the title runs throughout".